We just launched Snapshots in Neon - Read how they compare to AWS RDS

 npm install @neondatabase/serverless

 Add a .env file to your project directory and add your Neon connection string to it.
-You can find the connection string for your database in the Connection Details widget on the Neon Dashboard.
+You can find the connection string for your database by clicking the Connect button on your Project Dashboard to open the Connect to your database modal.
 For more information, see Connect from any application.

 DATABASE_URL="postgresql://<user>:<password>@<endpoint_hostname>.neon.tech:<port>/<dbname>?sslmode=require"

 There a multiple ways to make server side requests with Astro.
-See below for the different implementations.
+See below for two of those options: astro files and Server Endpoints (API Routes).

 In your .astro files, use the following code snippet to connect to your Neon database: